-Students must initiate an application for graduation online by accessing Campus Solutions and selecting “Apply for Graduation” from the drop down area under Academics.
+Students must initiate an application for graduation online by accessing Campus Solutions, selecting "Academic Advising," and then “Apply for Graduation” from the column of choices.
 A qualified student will not be graduated by ERAU until a graduation application has been received and processed by the University, and the graduation fee has been remitted.
 Undergraduate students must be within 12 credit hours of program completion before submitting a graduation application; masters students must be within 6 credit hours of program completion before submitting a graduation application.
 Graduation applications are canceled after one year if all program requirements are not met.
 Graduation application fees are non-refundable.

 Graduation honors (baccalaureate only) will be awarded in accordance with the following criteria: